openshift/enhancements/enhancements/automated-policy-based-disk-encryption.md

 ### On Disk Changes

-The current partitioning for a CoreOS images is:
+The current partitioning for a RHCOS images is:
 ```
 Model: Unknown (unknown)
 Disk /dev/nbd0: 17.2GB